ftasse/Sketch2Shape/docs/README.md

 ![alt A rendering of a boat from position 1 ](/Sketch2Shape/images/silhouette_edges/M000102_010.jpg  "A rendering of a boat from position 1") ![alt Extracted edges](/Sketch2Shape/images/silhouette_edges/M000102_010_edges.jpg  "Extracted edges")  ![alt A rendering of a boat from position 2 ](/Sketch2Shape/images/silhouette_edges/M000102_001.jpg  "A rendering of a boat from position 2") ![alt Extracted edges](/Sketch2Shape/images/silhouette_edges/M000102_001_edges.jpg "Extracted edges")

 In summary, from the 3D meshes dataset we obtain voxelized models (a 3D array of boolean values) and 12 computer-generated sketches for each mesh.

 ![alt A textured airplane model ](/Sketch2Shape/images/silhouette_edges/M000003_001.jpg "A textured airplane model ") ![alt Voxels](/Sketch2Shape/images/silhouette_edges/M000003_voxels.jpg "Voxels") ![alt Extracted edges 1](/Sketch2Shape/images/silhouette_edges/M000003_001_edges.jpg  "Extracted edges 1")

 ## Computer-generated to Hand-drawn

 In this section, we match each sketch in the hand drawings dataset to a computer-generated sketch, so that we can link hand drawings to volumetric meshes.
-This one-to-one correspondence will be need to train our AI with pairs of positive results.
+This one-to-one correspondence will be needed to train our AI with pairs of positive/negative results.

-To deal with similarity, we take advantage of convolutional neural network.
-We compute a descriptor for each computer-generated sketch by passing it through the vgg16 neural net, and retaining the output of the last fully connected layer fc6.
-This produces a 2096D vector for each computer-generated image.
+To deal with similarity, we take advantage of convolutional neural networks.
+We compute a descriptor for each computer-generated sketch by passing it through the Google InceptionV3 neural net, and retaining the output of the last fully connected layer `avg_pool`.
+This produces a 2048D vector for each computer-generated image.

 With the above CNN-based descriptors, we can now match a hand-drawing to the most similar computer-generated sketch.
-Similarity between CNN_descriptors is the Cosine Distance.
+Similarity between CNN descriptors is estimated with the Cosine Distance.
 Here is how results looks like:

 ![alt A textured airplane model ](/Sketch2Shape/images/silhouette_edges/M000003_001.jpg "A textured airplane model ") ![alt Voxels](/Sketch2Shape/images/silhouette_edges/M000003_voxels.jpg "Voxels") ![alt Extracted edges 1](/Sketch2Shape/images/silhouette_edges/M000003_001_edges.jpg  "Extracted edges 1")   ![alt Similar hand-drawn sketch 1](/Sketch2Shape/images/11.png "Similar hand-drawn sketch 1")